dmweis/dmweis.github.io/_drafts/Masters.md

 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SHabee1QT1a327cf2b7ac2a2ccc3016fb7e0?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-THe coxa compoenets consists of 5 3d printed parts.
-4 identical plates that mount to the motors and 1 centeral piece that holds them together.
+THe coxa components consists of 5 3d printed parts.
+4 identical plates that mount to the motors and 1 central piece that holds them together.
 The reason it was designed this way was for ease of printing.
-Iw on't go into details about how to design parts for 3D printing in thei paper but by designing parts to be printed flat against the best you get the most precise and strongest parts.
+I won't go into details about how to design parts for 3D printing in this paper but by designing parts to be printed flat against the best you get the most precise and strongest parts.
 Even if you add number of joints.

 ####### Femur